Learning to Detect Cyber Attacks: Neural Anomaly Detection for Cybersecurity with Theoretical Insights: Theoretical Guarantee of ReLU Network Classifier

 Here, we emphasize the challenge of deriving excess risk bound for this classification problem.
 The challenge arises due to the non-i.i.d. nature of the data.
 Our training data $T\cup T^\prime = \{X_i, 1\}_{i=1}^n \cup \{X_i^\prime, -1\}_{i=1}^{n^\prime}$ are non-i.i.d. because $T$ and $T^\prime$ are drawn separately from different distributions.
 As a result, existing concentration inequalities commonly used in estimation error analysis cannot be applied.
-We derived novel concentration inequalities in our analysis (e.g., Lemma C.4 and Lemma C.9 in supplementary materials) to accommodate the non-i.i.d. nature of our data.
+We derived novel concentration inequalities in our analysis (e.g., Lemma 6.4 and Lemma 6.7 in the Supplementary Material) to accommodate the non-i.i.d. nature of our data.
+For a detailed discussion of our novelty and theoretical contributions, please refer to Supplementary Material 2.

 Next, we apply the comparison theorem stated earlier in \eqref{compare} to our results in Theorem \ref{main1}.
 We recall the performance measure of density level set estimation given in \eqref{DLDmeasure}